 Just because you're camping doesn't mean you have to go without decent coffee.
 Wacaco's Minipresso GR needs no electricity or batteries to rustle you up an outdoor cup of Joe.
 As long as you can provide the boiling water, this gadget's pump-action will brew you up to 50ml of authentic espresso.
 It's portable and lightweight at under 7 inches and weighing less than a pound.

-You want to be able to stay connected in case of emergencies while you're in the great outdoors, but really expensive smartphones don't really mix with rain, mud, dirt, and other camping trip hazards.
+You want to be able to stay connected in case of emergencies while you're in the great outdoors, but really expensive iPhone or Android device doesn't really mix with rain, mud, dirt, and other camping trip hazards.
 It's well worth investing a very modest amount in a waterproof cover for your phone.
 This twin-pack from Smartlle gives you two cases certified to IPX8 rating to shield your phone.

 Tents 'n' tech

-If you can't face the day without a java jolt, then consider investing in Wacaco Minipresso GR.
-It's the perfect coffee maker for camping as it can rustle you up a shot of espresso without requiring any kind of electricity or batteries, thanks to its pump-action design.
+If you can't face the day without a java jolt, consider investing in Wacaco Minipresso GR.
+It's the perfect coffee maker for camping as it can rustle you up a shot of espresso without requiring any electricity or batteries, thanks to its pump-action design.

 Finally, a clever gizmo that can entertain you as well as illuminate you is the RunningSnail MD-088s radio.
 As well as providing you with NOAA Weather reports, it has a useful built-in flashlight, and if its power runs low, it can be charged by a hand crank.

 Master your iPhone in minutes

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!